freaktechnik/twitchbots-stats/README.md

 node index.js
 ```

+There is a (in theory) re-usable module for the occurence calculation in `count-occurences.js`.

 ## Efficiency
 I'm not exactly sure what the complexity of it is, but it's probably somewhere
 in the `O(n * logn)` region.